Scarborough, North Yorkshire: South Bay

+Mere and mount

 To the south-west of the town, beside the York to Scarborough railway line, is an ornamental lake known as Scarborough Mere.
 In the 20th century the Mere was a popular park, with rowing boats, canoes and a miniature pirate ship – the Hispaniola – on which passengers were taken to 'Treasure Island' to dig for doubloons.
 Since the late 1990s the Mere has been redesigned as a natural space for picnics, fishing and walkers.
 In 2012 a new snack bar was built alongside the Mere.
 The lake is now part of the Oliver's Mount Country Park and the Hispaniola now sails out of Scarborough harbour during the summer season.

 Surrounding the River Derwent as it flows into the sea are high hills with tall, dense grasses and fertile soil, due to the stream 'Sea Cut' leading from the River Derwent to the estuary at the North Sea.
 The area has flourishing and vibrant flora and crop growth.